 When you think about radar you may think about air-traffic control, aircraft navigation, and marine navigation, which is totally normal because that’s what they widely use it for.
 But Google think they could use the technology to track micro-motions, which can be used to interact with consumer products.

 Google’s Advanced Technology and Projects (ATAP) team have been working for the past five years developing the Soli radar chip.
 The team originally created the chip to work on smartwatches and smart speakers.
 Years later Soli made its way into the new Pixel 4 and Pixel 4 XL phones.

 In a nutshell, Soli is basically a tiny square chip that can track your motion on various scales.
 It uses radar to enable different types of touchless interactions with your hands through high-frequency radio waves.

 The sensors that Soli uses can track motion at high speed – up to 10,000 frames per second.
 And surprisingly it does that with great accuracy.
 There is no other product on the market with comparable precision and detection range.

 The Soli radar chip has its sensors and six built-in antennas incorporated into a compact 6mm x 8mm chip.
 It has no moving hardware components, unlike traditional radar.
 Soli has low power consumption, which makes it a very interesting and promising piece of technology.
 You can rest assured it will go easy on your phone battery life.

 How does Soli work?

-Now that you have an idea of what Soli radar is, you must be wondering how does this thing actually work?
+Now that you know what Soli radar is, you must be wondering how does this thing actually work?
 Soli basically uses electromagnetic waves in a broad beam to detect the size, shape, and velocity of objects.
-Google is using radar instead of camera like the LG G8 to be aware of you when you’re around the phone.
+Google is using radar instead of a camera like the LG G8 to be aware of you when you’re around the phone.

 The folks at Explain that Stuff went to great lengths to explain how radar works.
 Feel free to check it out if you’re into science.